Shreyash1811/Shreyash1811.github.io/_posts/2020-06-18-aws_sns_boto3.md

 **Problem Statement:**

-Government in India realised how rains and flooding in rural areas occurs often and due to restrictive infrastructure due to availability of less staff and technologies ir becomes difficult to inform students and their parents to not leave for school before it is too late.
+Government in India realized how rains and flooding in rural areas occurs often and due to restrictive infrastructure due to availability of less staff and technologies it becomes difficult to inform students and their parents to not leave for school before it is too late.

 **Solution:**